alerta/alerta-docs/_build/html/_sources/server.txt

 Server & API
 ============

-The Alerta API receives alerts from multiple sources, :ref:`correlates <correlation>`, :ref:`de-duplicates  <deduplication>` or :ref:`suppresses <blackouts>` them, and makes the alerts available via a RESTful_ JSON_ API.
+The Alerta API receives alerts from multiple sources, :ref:`correlates <correlation>`, :ref:`de-duplicates  <deduplication>` or :ref:`suppresses <blackout periods>` them, and makes the alerts available via a RESTful_ JSON_ API.

 .. _RESTful: http://apigee.com/about/resources/webcasts/restful-api-design-second-edition
 .. _JSON: http://developers.squarespace.com/what-is-json/

-Alerts can be intercepted as they are received to modify, enhance or reject them using :ref:`pre-receive hooks <pre_receive>`.
-Alerts can also be used to trigger actions in other systems after the alert has been processed using :ref:`post-receive hooks <post_receive>`.
+Alerts can be intercepted as they are received to modify, enhance or reject them using :ref:`pre-receive hooks <prereceive>`.
+Alerts can also be used to trigger actions in other systems after the alert has been processed using :ref:`post-receive hooks <postreceive>`.

 There are several :ref:`integrations <integrations>` with popular monitoring tools available and :ref:`webhooks <webhooks>` can be used to trivially integrate with AWS Cloudwatch, Pingdom, and PagerDuty.